 Southern Thai Cuisine

-The Southern Thai Cuisine is heavily-influence by Malaysian food and offers more curry dishes than anywhere else in Thailand.
+Southern Thai Cuisine is heavily-influenced by Malaysian food and offers more curry dishes than anywhere else in Thailand.
 The Malaysian-derived curries are less spicy, but locals have also invented their own versions that are some of the spiciest in the country.